 Nonprofits seeking a competitive grant from the Community Foundation must match one of our key result areas (see Types of Grants).

 All competitive grantmaking occurs during our spring and fall grant cycles.
 In most cases, grant requests may be submitted in either the spring or fall cycle with the following exceptions:

 - School year programs that serve the same cohort of children/youth for a school year must apply in the spring cycle

 - Proposals focused on the result “All Fairfield County women and girls reach their full potential” must apply in the Fall.

-- Proposals focused on summer learning and summer enrichment programming must apply in the fall cycle with the LOI phase opening September 24th.
+- Proposals focused on summer learning and summer enrichment programming must apply in the fall cycle.

 In addition to aligning with our key result areas, prospective grantees must meet the following additional eligibility criteria: